-- (a) Liquid (Group I) Equity Shares in demat form, as specified by NSCCL from time to time deposited with approved custodians.
-Haircuts applied are equivalent to the VaR margin for the respective securities. - (b) Mutual fund units other than those listed under cash equivalents decided by NSCCL from time to time.
-Haircut equivalent to the VaR margin for the units computed using the traded price if available, or else, using the NAV of the unit treating it as a liquid security. - (c) Corporate bonds in demat form as decided by NSCCL from time to time with haircuts as specified by NSCCL
+- a) Liquid (Group I) Equity Shares in demat form, as specified by NSCCL from time to time deposited with approved custodians.
+Haircuts applied are equivalent to the VaR margin for the respective securities. - b) Mutual fund units other than those listed under cash equivalents decided by NSCCL from time to time.
+Haircut equivalent to the VaR margin for the units computed using the traded price if available, or else, using the NAV of the unit treating it as a liquid security.

-Table 3.4: Capital Adequacy Norms for Membership on NSE (Rs. in lakh)
+Table 4.4: Capital Adequacy Norms for Membership on NSE (₹ in lakh)